nickdelgrosso/slide-stiching-kata/README.md

 ![Slide](./imgs/PW162-A06.jpg)

-## Problem

-The whole slide can't be imaged all at once.
+However, the whole slide can't be imaged all at once.
 Instead, a robot scanner produces smaller image tiles of this slide, each of constant height and width, saving all of them into one folder, regardless of which section they belong to.
+As a result, we get a jigsaw-puzzle like set of image tiles to work with, rather than a complete image.

 We want images of the brain sections.
 How do we reconstruct the image for each section?

 Create a program that: